srirampc/cpp-ci/jenkins.md

 # Jenkins for CMake

-We use a Free-style Project in Jenkins.
+This document describes the use of CMake project for Jenkins CI.
+We use a **Free-style Project** in Jenkins.

-## Required Plugins

-For jenkins, the [**CMake Builder**](https://plugins.jenkins.io/cmakebuilder/) plugin needs to be installed in jenkins server.
+For configuring a CMake project, the [**CMake Builder**](https://plugins.jenkins.io/cmakebuilder/) plugin needs to be installed in jenkins server.

 'Configure' for a free-style project contains the following sections
 1. General